themed-styling/core/README.md

 *themed-styling* leverages the power of *[@styled-system/theme-get](https://www.npmjs.com/package/@styled-system/theme-get)* and its ability to get values from your theme based on string paths.

-*themed-styling* assumes your theme has an object called `breakpoints`. `breakpoints`' keys are arbitrary and you can add as many as you want.
+*themed-styling* assumes your theme has an object with key `breakpoints`. `breakpoints`'s keys are arbitrary and you can add as many as you want.
 When you pass an object as a value, *themed-styling* matches the keys in that object to the keys in your `breakpoints` and creates  `screen and (min-width: <breakpoint>)` media queries for each key in the object.

 ### Example with `props`